StephaininZ/algorithm_fairness/README.md

 # File Structure
 * scripts: the folder contains R code to import and clean raw data
 * inputs: the raw dataset and cleaned dataset are under the `data` subfolder
 * outputs: the `paper` subfolder contains the kintted pdf, R markdown, and bib reference for paper.
 The `literature` subfolder contains the original paper to replicate, written by Bo Cowgill, Fabrizio Dell’Acqua, and Sandra Matz.
+The `image` subfolder contains the experimental flow chart and DAG for IV regression.